 A patch of eelgrass was discovered in 1999 in a seaside bay off the Eastern Shore.
 It may have taken root from seeds that had drifted down from Chincoteague Bay.
 According to Dr. Robert “JJ” Orth from the Virginia Institute of Marine Science (VIMS), “That’s when the light went on that conditions there might be ripe for recovery, as long as there was a source of seeds.”

 As eelgrass collapsed, it created a ripple effect.
-With the loss of this critical nursery habitat, commercially important bay scallops completely disappeared from Virginia’s waters.
+Virginia supported the most productive bay scallop fishery in the United States in 1930; with the loss of this critical nursery habitat, commercially important bay scallops completely disappeared from Virginia’s waters.